ludovicmoncla/knowledge-graph-anomaly-detection/README.md

 is no separate set of test snapshots; a test anomaly can originate from any of the selected snapshots.

+Existing LLM caches can be reused without another paid generation call.
+Use `--negative-sampling cache` with `llm_anomalies_30`; the resulting metadata records the cache directory and the prepared validation/test ratios.

 The complementary chronological experiment uses snapshots 0–6 for training, snapshot 7 for validation and snapshots 8–9 for testing.
 A repeated positive is assigned to its earliest snapshot, so it cannot leak into a later split: